Quansight/Quansight-website/apps/labs/posts/free-threaded-python-halfway.md

 If you discover problems in your testing, you can let the developers of packages you depend on know that you would like them to support the free-threaded build and give examples of real-world use cases that might benefit.
-Reports with instructions how to trigger data corruptions, crashes, or set up situations where multithreaded parallelism is slower than multiprocessing are particularly useful.
+Reports with instructions how to trigger data corruption, crashes, or set up situations where multithreaded parallelism is slower than multiprocessing are particularly useful.